You’re likely familiar with email newsletters as a marketing method to get the word out about your business.

 Those newsletters are typically sent at a set frequency such as once a month.
 But what happens when you want to provide more information about a product, service, or event to your contact list?

 That’s where an email drip campaign comes in handy.

-Still not using email to market your events?
-Give Constant Contact a try for FREE!
+Run your own email drip campagins: Give Constant Contact a try for FREE!

 Email drip campaigns can also be based on certain triggers – If someone signs up for a free trial on your website or makes a purchase.
 These emails can also be called ‘behavioral emails’.

 Seems great, but does it really make a difference?
-According to research, pairing marketing automation with email drip campaigns can lead up to 20% more sales opportunities.
+According to research, pairing marketing automation with email drip campaigns can lead up to 20 percent more sales opportunities.

 Let drip campaigns do your email marketing for you

-Drip campaigns are on-going and have the goal of driving the user down the buyer’s journey to a final conversion point.
+Drip campaigns are ongoing and have the goal of driving the user down the buyer’s journey to a final conversion point.
 This could either mean making a purchase or repeat purchases, or something as simple as asking readers to register for an event or a webinar you’re organizing.
-They are often used to provide ongoing value to subscribers while helping keep your brand top-of-mind.
-Often times, these emails slowly “drip” helpful information, products, or tips over days, weeks or months.

-On similar lines, whenever you sign up for an online course, you get automated emails with course materials, videos, quizzes, etc. – that’s a form of drip email automation too.
+Have you ever signed up for an online course?
+The emails with course materials, videos, quizzes, and other information – that’s a form of drip email automation.